ragini-pandey/bitcoin-livecoinwatch-integration/README.md

-# FOMO Factory Assignment
+# Bitcoin LiveCoinWatch Integration

-Welcome to the FOMO Factory Assignment Application!
-This project serves as a template for a full-stack web application, integrating both a backend and frontend, running concurrently to streamline your development process.
+Welcome to the Bitcoin LiveCoinWatch Integration Application!
+This project serves as a template for a full-stack web application, integrating both a backend and frontend

 ## Table of Contents
 - [Features](#features)